Renewed US-led air strikes pound IS holdouts - Journal du Cameroun

 US-led warplanes bombed the north bank of the Euphrates River in eastern Syria early Friday to flush out holdout jihadists from the last sliver of their crumbling “caliphate”.

-The Kurdish-led Syrian Democratic Forces had paused its advance while it combed a makeshift jihadist encampment it overran on Tuesday.
+The Kurdish-led Syrian Democratic Forces had paused its advance while it combed the jihadists’ makeshift encampment, which it overran on Tuesday.

-An SDF official who asked not to be named said that warplanes of the US-led coalition resumed airstrikes on suspected jihadist positions in the early hours of the morning.
+An SDF official who asked not to be named said warplanes from the US-led coalition resumed airstrikes on suspected jihadist positions before dawn on Friday.

 Top SDF commander Jia Furat said his forces were engaging with the jihadists on several fronts while the coalition warplanes provided air support.

-The US-led coalition said the “operation to complete the liberation of Baghouz is ongoing”.
+The “operation to complete the liberation of Baghouz is ongoing,” the US-led coalition said.

 “It remains a hard fight, and Daesh is showing that they intend to keep fighting for as long as possible,” it said using an Arabic acronym for IS.

-The SDF launched an assault against the jihadists’ last redoubt in the village of Baghouz on February 9.
+The SDF launched what it called its “final assault” against the jihadists’ last redoubt in the village of Baghouz on February 9.

-On Tuesday, they cornered diehard fighters into a few acres of farmland by the Euphrates River, after forcing them out of the encampment where they had been hold up.
+Finally on Tuesday, they cornered diehard fighters into a few acres of farmland along the Euphrates River, after forcing them out of their rag-tag encampment made up of tents and battered vehicles.

-The six-month-old operation to wipe out the last vestige of IS’s once-sprawling proto-state is close to reaching its inevitable outcome.

-But the SDF said on Thursday that a declaration of victory would be made only after mopping up operations had been completed.
+The six-month-old operation to wipe out the last vestige of IS’s once-sprawling proto-state is close to reaching its inevitable outcome, but the SDF on Thursday said a declaration of victory will be made only after they have completed flushing out the last tunnels and hideouts.

+According to the Kurd-led force, several jihadists are still inside the last pocket.

+The Britain-based Syrian Observatory for Human Rights on Friday confirmed IS holdouts were still hiding in underground tunnels and caves in Baghouz.
+But could give no figures for how many may still remain.

 IS declared a “caliphate” in June 2014 after seizing a vast swathe of territory larger than Britain straddling Iraq and Syria.